Isotopes of lutetium

-Naturally occurring lutetium (71Lu) is composed of one stable isotope 175Lu (97.41% natural abundance) and one long-lived radioisotope, 176Lu with a half-life of 3.78 × 1010 years (2.59% natural abundance).
-Thirty-five radioisotopes have been characterized, with the most stable, besides 176Lu, being 174Lu with a half-life of 3.31 years, and 173Lu with a half-life of 1.37 years.
+Naturally occurring lutetium (71Lu) is composed of one stable isotope 175Lu (97.40% natural abundance) and one long-lived radioisotope, 176Lu with a half-life of 37 billion years (2.60% natural abundance).
+Forty synthetic radioisotopes have been added from 149Lu to 190Lu, with the most stable being 174Lu with a half-life of 3.31 years and 173Lu with a half-life of 1.37 years.
 All of the remaining radioactive isotopes have half-lives that are less than 9 days, and the majority of these have half-lives that are less than half an hour.
-This element also has 18 meta states, with the most stable being 177mLu (t1/2 160.4 days), 174mLu (t1/2 142 days) and 178mLu (t1/2 23.1 minutes).
+Of the meta states known for this element, the most stable are 177m3Lu (t1/2 160.4 days) and 174mLu (t1/2 142 days).

-The isotopes of lutetium range in mass number from 149 to 184.
-The primary decay mode before the most abundant stable isotope, 175Lu, is electron capture (with some alpha and positron emission), and the primary mode after is beta emission.
-The primary decay products before 175Lu are isotopes of ytterbium and the primary products after are isotopes of hafnium.
-All isotopes of lutetium are either radioactive or, in the case of 175Lu, observationally stable, meaning that 175Lu is predicted to be radioactive but no actual decay has been observed.
+The primary decay mode before the most abundant stable isotope, 175Lu, is electron capture (with some alpha and positron emission), leading to ytterbium or less often thulium isotopes, and the primary mode after is beta emission giving hafnium isotopes.

+All isotopes of lutetium are either radioactive or, for the lone stable isotope 175Lu, observationally stable, meaning that it is predicted to be radioactive (to alpha decay) but no decay has been observed.